Emily Bacon1

 Last Edited=21 Sep 2008

-Margaret Lothian Black is the daughter of James Tait Black.1 She married George Coats, 1st Baron Glentanar, son of Thomas Coats and Margaret Glen, on 23 December 1880.2 She died on 27 July 1935.
+Margaret Lothian Black was the daughter of James Tait Black.1 She married George Coats, 1st Baron Glentanar, son of Thomas Coats and Margaret Glen, on 23 December 1880.2 She died on 27 July 1935.

 Children of Margaret Lothian Black and George Coats, 1st Baron Glentanar